 Plug-in hybrid and electric cars aren’t the only ways to reduce your vehicle tailpipe emissions and improve fuel economy.
-If you don’t have access to a charger, don't have space for a home wallbox or maybe don’t want to pay the generally higher up-front cost of a new electric car, then a hybrid may be the answer.
+If you don’t have access to a charger, don't have space for a home wallbox or maybe don’t want to pay the higher up-front cost of a new EV, then a hybrid car may be the answer.
 Hybrids (also called Hybrid Electric Vehicles, or HEVs) reduce fuel consumption by having electric motors work in tandem with a petrol engine – with no external charging required.

-There are various types of hybrid: full hybrids (sometimes called a parallel hybrids and sometimes branded as 'self-charging' hybrids) draw electricity from the engine and regenerative braking and can drive only short distances on electric power alone.
+There are various types of hybrid electric vehicle: full hybrids (sometimes called parallel hybrids and also branded as 'self-charging' hybrids) draw electricity from the engine and regenerative braking and can drive short distances on electric power alone.
 Mild hybrids are similar, except they can't move under electric power only.
-Instead, electrical energy assists the engine, making acceleration easier and thus reducing fuel consumption.
+Instead, electrical energy assists the engine, making acceleration easier and boosting fuel economy.

 And because their use of electric technology is more restrained, hybrid cars don't tend to be as expensive as their plug-in counterparts, making them more accessible to buyers.
 It’s worth noting that while hybrids tend to be cheaper to run than an equivalent petrol car, a plug-in hybrid will typically be even more efficient.
 These use larger batteries and more powerful electric motors in tandem with an internal-combustion engine to give longer electric ranges, lower emissions and increased fuel efficiency.

 Interested?
 The best hybrid cars will give you everything a normal internal-combustion motor will, but with improved fuel economy and reduced emissions.
 We've put together the following list to get you started...